Chart Color Schemes

 Hampton Park - East is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Hampton Park - East has a population where 57.2% speak a language other than English at home, with 56.1% born overseas.
-Christianity is the predominant religion at 41.3%.
-Islam's representation stands at 20.5%, higher than Greater Melbourne's average of 11.1%.
+Hampton Park - East has a population where 57.2% speak a language other than English at home and 56.1% were born overseas.
+Christianity is the predominant religion, with 41.3%.
+Islam's representation is notably higher at 20.5%, compared to Greater Melbourne's average of 11.1%.

 Frequently Asked Questions - Diversity